bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 Multiple values can be given by separating them with `+`, for example `target=js+dts`.

-By default, we generate JavaScript and TypeScript declaration files, which produces the smallest code size and is the most compatible with various bundler configurations.
+By default, we generate JavaScript and TypeScript declaration files, so the generated code can be used in JavaScript or TypeScript projects without transpilation.
 If you prefer to generate TypeScript, use `target=ts`.

 ### `import_extension`